-Chandi Devi Temple present atop the neel parvat in Haridwar, Uttarakhand.
+Chandi Devi Temple is present atop the Neel Parvat in Haridwar, Uttarakhand.
 The presiding deity, Chandi or Chandika is a form of Goddess Parvati and exists in close association with Mansa Devi.
 The temple is one of the panch teerth present in Haridwar.

-Devotees also believe that the Chandi Devi Temple is a siddha peetha, i.e., a place where desires get fulfilled.
-It is one of the 4 Dham Yatra destinations in northern India.
+Devotees also believe that the Chandi Devi Temple is a siddha peetha, which translates to a place where desires get fulfilled.
+It is one of the Char Dham Yatra destinations in northern India.

-What is the history of Chandi Devi Temple?
+What is the history of the Chandi Devi Temple?

 What is the significance of Chandi Devi Temple?

 Chandi Devi Temple is one of the most ancient temples of India.
 Apart from being one of the Panch Teerth of Haridwar it is also a Siddha Peeth.
 This sacred temple is highly revered by pilgrims, especially during festivals such as Navratri.

 Pilgrims can reach via a rope-way, popular as the Chandi-Devi Udankhatola which also carries pilgrims to the Mansa Devi Temple.
 Please note that leather accessories, non vegetarian food and alcoholic drinks are prohibited inside the temple.

 How to cover the route to the Chandi Devi Temple?